CURE Parent Advocate Program

-Golisano’s Children’s Hospital collaborates with the CURE Childhood Cancer Association to support the Parent Advocate Program, a valuable resource designed to offer support to parents of children newly diagnosed with cancer.
+Golisano’s Children’s Hospital collaborates with the CURE Childhood Cancer Association to support the CURE Parent Advocate Program, a valuable resource designed to offer support to parents of children newly diagnosed with cancer or chronic blood disorders.
 The program is funded and administered by CURE and thrives through the commitment of the parent advocate.
 Our parent advocate is the mother of a long-term cancer survivor, and therefore able to empathize and support families in a unique and personal way.

 Our parent advocate works closely with doctors, nurses, and social workers to determine the non-medical needs of families and relay those needs to CURE.
 Needs may range from emotional support to financial assistance.
 Financial assistance may provide for incidental costs incurred during a stay at the hospital including parking fees, emergency meal money, uncovered medical expenses, and, if necessary, help with funeral expenses.